IBM/couchbackup/README.md

 ## Logging & resuming backups

-You may also create a log file which records the progress of the backup with the `--log` parameter e.g.
+You may also create a log file which records the progress of the backup with the `--log` parameter, for example:

 ```sh
 couchbackup --db animaldb --log animaldb.log > animaldb.txt
 ```

-This log file can be used to resume backups from where you left off with `--resume true`:
+Use this log file to resume backups with `--resume true`:

 ```sh
 couchbackup --db animaldb --log animaldb.log --resume true >> animaldb.txt
 ```

 The `--resume true` option works for a backup that has finished spooling changes, but has not yet completed downloading all the necessary batches of documents.
-It does _not_ provide an incremental backup solution.
+It _is not an incremental backup_ solution.

 You may also specify the name of the output file, rather than directing the backup data to *stdout*: